efil28/efil28/README.md

 # Hi there!
 I'm Eric 👋

 ### ⚡ Electrical Engineering Student @ Queen's University
-**Specializing in Power Systems & Robust Hardware Design**
+**Specializing in Power Systems & Hardware Design**

-I am a French-Canadian engineering student passionate about bridging the gap between low-level firmware and high-power hardware.
-My approach focuses on sustainable, functional design and hands-on integration.
+I am a Canadian engineering student passionate about what I do.
+I am currently leading a team tasked with optimizing the Queen's Biomechanical Engineering Team's exoskeleton power system and working on the power management for the Queen's Knights Robotics Team.

 ---